donadams1969/donadams1969/README.md

 VALOR AI+2E is a legal compliance and blockchain anchoring framework built for justice, transparency, and veteran advocacy.

 > “This is not just code.
 It is a living legal instrument.”
-> – Donny Gillson, Architect & Veteran
+> – Donny Adams, Architect & Veteran

 ## 🧾 Licensing & Usage